willjrice/Tensorflow-Amoeba-Detection-Classification/README.md

 Then, extract the contents of the ZIP/tar in whatever directory you want.
 Again, you can clone Github alternatively.

 Next, add the PATH to these extracted contents to your Path environment.
-How to do this based on your OS, but works like this in Unix tsch:
+How to do this varies based on your OS, but works like this in Unix tsch:

 1. Open your hidden configuration file in terminal:
 ```
 nano ~/.tcshrc
 ```
-2. Paste this at the end of it:
+2. Paste this at the very bottom of it and save:
 ```
 set path = ( $path /FULL/PATH/TO/YOUR/PROTOC/bin )
 ```